Kamakshi-weby/Longlost/README.md

     <p>This blog was created using love, creativity, and maybe a little code magic 🪄.</p>
   </section>  <section id="myself">
     <h2>Myself</h2>
     <p>Hi there!
-I'm Kamakshi and this my first time creating my own website where I blog and maybe live.
-I might not be perfect and even this website but I hope y'all like it 🙂.
-Toddle!</p>
+I'm Kamakshi and this my first time creating my own website where I blog and maybe live.About myself I'm 18 and I'm very much interested in gaming and doing nothing but also a little bit of coding.I love making friends and in person I'm maybe an extrovert but I'm not much confident if you ask me but that's ok.
+That's how life works right!?.I might not be perfect and even this website but I hope y'all like it 🙂.Thanks for being here.Toddles!</p>
   </section>  <section id="blogs">
     <h2>Latest Blogs</h2>
     <div class="blog-entry">